mjf1406/worksheet-generators/README.md

 ## Change Log

+2024/09/21

+- fixed: minor bug when generating item_status for round robin and seat assigners

 2024/09/19

 - UI: small layout updates to SpinningWheel, removed the Spin button and made the wheel clickable